dashaub/PBDP/hw2/Shaub_David_HW2.md

 This structure was chosen because it makes answering the queries easy:

-1. To get the number of unique urls, we simply count the length of the keys of the outer dict.
+1. To get the number of unique urls, we simply count the number of the keys of the outer dict.
 2. To get the number of disctinct visitors to each URL, we count the number of values for each URL.
 3. To return the number of visits for each URL per user, sum all of the values of each URL's subdictionary.